chmllr/notehub/README.md

 ## After Publishing

 During the note publishing a password can be set.
-This password unlocks the note for an editing.
+This password unlocks the note for editing.
 The edit mode can be entered by appending of `/edit`to the note url.
 By appending of `/stats` to any note url, everyone can see a rudimentary statistics (currently, the number of note views only).
 By appending of `/export`, the original markdown content will be displayed in plain text format.